-INCLUDED: COVER LETTER, RESUME, REFERENCES, SUPPLEMENTAL INFORMATION
+INCLUDED: RESUME/CV, REFERENCES, SUPPLEMENTAL INFORMATION

 GEOLOGY